edurant/edurant.github.io/advising/earlyEntry.md

 ## Scenario 1

 An early entry student is taking 14 credits of classes that meet UG requirements including 1 course that also meets an MSML requirement.
 The student is also taking a 4-credit class that meets an MSML requirement but not an UG requirement.
-In this case the tuition for the semester in AY24 is $23,193 (UG FT since 12 ≤ total credits ≤ 19) less any FT UG scholarships, etc.
+In this case the tuition for the semester is the standard UG FT tuition (since 12 ≤ total credits ≤ 19) less any FT UG scholarships, etc.

 ## Scenario 2

 An early entry student in their final undergraduate semester has only 11 required UG credits remaining, including an elective that can double-count for the MSML (under the 16-credit limit of graduate classes at UG tuition).
 The student is also taking a 4-credit class that meets an MSML requirement but not an UG requirement.
-In this case the tuition for the semester in AY24 is $23,193 (UG FT status can apply in *final* semester when UG required credits < 12) less any FT UG scholarships.
+In this case the tuition for the semester is the standard UG FT tuition (UG FT status can apply in *final* semester when UG required credits < 12) less any FT UG scholarships.

 ## Scenario 3